Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/git-github_notes/markdown/intro.md

 ## How Does it Work?

 Github utalizes an object called a repository for organizing a project.
-Each repository can conain file folders and any files needed for the project.
+Each repository can contain file folders and any files needed for the project.
 GitHub controls collaberation and version controling through the concept of branches.

 ### Branches